INTERSECT-training/CI-CD/episodes/quick-primer-on-containers.md

 An analogy is there is one version of Windows 11 operating system.
 It is installed on many Windows computers around the world.

-Yet, each individual Windows computer far from identical since people modify their personal computers: different backgrouns, different files on them, different CPU resources for each computer.
+Yet, each individual Windows computer is far from identical since people modify their personal computers: different backgrounds, different files on them, different CPU resources for each computer.

 So the artifact we want to produce is a _container image_.